willstepp/writings/sanctum-kthadras/sk-synopsis.md

 She warns anyone reading the journal to not go near the room.

-_Stay away.
-Maybe that is why I've kept writing all this time, to be a warning to others who might stumble upon it sometime in the future.
+_Stay away from the room.
+No matter what.
+Some parts of this world aren't meant to be explored.
+Maybe that's the real reason I've kept the journal all this time, as a warning to others who might stumble upon the room sometime in the future.
+As a record.
+Please don't ever go there.
 What a joke my life turned out to be.
 Haha.
-I never understood this fucked up world and now I guess I never will._
+I never understood this fucked up world and I guess I never will._

-Near the bottom of the final page a new paragraph had been started, consisting of a single word.
+Near the bottom of the final page a new paragraph had been started and never finished.
+It consisted of a single word.

 _Mama_

 #### Chapter Thirteen - Will

 With the pendant and book, Will makes his way through the woods behind the McDonald's to the back of the Murder Kroger.
 Using the pendant as a key and uttering the strange phrase, the door unlocks.
-He enters and finds himself in a long candlelit corridor which he realizes is lined with worshippers overlooking him from a floor above.
-They are chanting in low voices, their faces obscured under hoods.
-He walks through the corridor and descends the stairs at the end.
-The walls soon turn to rough-hewn stone like he is underground.
-Eventually he comes to an open room with three doors.
+He enters and finds himself in a long candlelit corridor which he realizes is lined with adherents overlooking him from a floor above.
+They are chanting a strange song in low voices, their faces obscured under hoods.
+He walks through the corridor and descends the stairway at the end.
+The walls of the stairwell turn to rough-hewn stone like he is going underground.
+Eventually he comes to an open area with three doors.
 He approaches the doors one by one and opens them.
-Through the first he sees the creation of the world, of the hibernating God Kthadras in the vastness of space, a time before the Earth was born, and instantly his hair turns white like snow and his mind is overcome.
-He understands the being which they call Kthadras in reality has no name.
+Through the first he sees the creation of the world, of the hibernating God Kthadras in the vastness of space, a time before the Earth was born, and instantly his hair turns white as snow and his mind is overcome.
+He understands that in reality the being which they call Kthadras has no name.
 And never could.
-He opens the second and sees the familiar back area of the Murder Kroger, empty, a soft wind blowing through it.
-He closes the door and reaches to open the third, but it is locked.
-And would always be.
+He opens the second door and sees the familiar back alleyway of the Murder Kroger, empty, a soft wind blowing through it.
+He closes the second door and reaches to open the third, but it is locked.
+And he understands that it would always be so.

-He turns and the stairs are gone.
-He sits in the room and tries to figure a way out. _I wait because it waits._ After several hours he heard one of the doorknobs turn.
-A woman entered, alone and looking somewhat pensive.
-At last he understood and accepted his role of honor.
-He rose to his feet and faced her, smiling.
+He turns around and the stairway is gone.
+He turns back to the doors and there is only a single door, locked from the other side.
+He sits on the floor and reflects on his present predicament, on the reality of Kthadras and of everything he has witnessed.
+After an indeterminate time, going through the expected stages of denial, anger, bargaining, depression, and finally acceptance -- a stark realization overwhelms him.

+_I wait because it waits._

+The years pass until he is no longer a young man but very old indeed.
+He spends his time reflecting on his life and the nature of Kthadras.
+One day the doorknob turns and a woman enters, pensive and alone.
+He faces her, understanding his true purpose for the first time, and smiles warmly.

 _Where are you hurting, Abigail?_